Brigad/temporal-tables-demo/README.md

 - /v1/products/:id PATCH
 - /v1/products/:id DELETE

-Products are resources with only an id and a name::string property.
+Products are resources with only an id::UUID and a name::string property.